legitbs/cgc-docs/source/cgc-release-documentation/walk-throughs/testing-a-cb.html.md

 This should result in no output, provided the XML files follow the DTD specification.
 Any errors should be identified and resolved.

 ### Test a POV or POLL against a service
-To test the efficacy of a POV or POLL against a service, use the 'cb-replay' command.
+To test the efficacy of a POV or POLL against a service, use the `cb-replay` command.

     From one 'vagrant ssh' window
     $ cd /usr/share/cgc-sample-challenges/templates/service-template